akshell/docs/ref/index.rst

 Reference
 =========

-These documents describe the basic Akshell APIs in detail.
+These documents describe the Akshell API in detail.

 .. toctree::
    :maxdepth: 2

-   core/index
+   basic/index
    ak/index